macports/macports-infrastructure/buildbot/README.md

 #### 3. Add new buildbot slaves to buildbot master configuration

-Add the buildslaves to your buildmaster's master.cfg using the password you provided when creating them.
-Then reload the buildbot master configuration.
+Add the buildslaves to your buildmaster's slaves.json using the passwords you provided when creating them.
+You will also need to change the list of 'build_platforms' to the local platform you have set up a build slave for.

     $EDITOR /opt/mp-buildbot/master/slaves.json

-XXX: edit build\_platforms in master.cfg

 IMPORTANT!
 Change the following configuration options in config.json: